practicaltech/TechFest/2021/gathering_4/libraries_how_to.md

-# How to add libraries to the Arduino IDE:
+# How to add libraries to the Arduino IDE

 **What is a library?**